+decision in low-carbon technologies.
+Similar to our paper, the authors assess carbon damage and variable costs risk.
 They find that the introduction of stage-contingent payments which partly hedge the risks of the regulator and the firm improve welfare compared to committing to carbon price or setting it flexibly.
 Those findings are in line with our result that a CCfD as an instrument for firms to hedge their risk leads to more investment and may increase welfare.
 Furthermore, hedging instruments may improve welfare even in the absence of risk aversion.
-An early example is Laffont and Tirole (1996), who show that the introduction of options solves the problems arising from strategic behaviour between the regulator and a firm.7

-If the regulator faces incomplete information, Unold and Requate (2001) show that offering options in addition to permits is welfare-enhancing.
+An early example is Laffont and Tirole (1996), who show that the introduction of options solves the problems arising from strategic behaviour between the regulator and a firm.7 If the regulator faces incomplete information, Unold and Requate (2001) show that offering options in addition to permits is welfare-enhancing.
 In contrast to this stream of literature, Quiggin et al. (1993) find that hedging instruments may also be welfare-deterring, as they may foster undesired behaviour.
-This result resembles our findings in the case of potentially ex-post inefficient production in section 4.
+This result resembles our findings in the case of potentially ex-post welfare-reducing production in section 4.

 CCfDs combine the effects of a hybrid policy and a hedging instrument.
 They recently gained attention from academic literature.
 Richstein (2017) focuses on the optimal combination of CCfDs and investment subsidies to lower policy costs and support investment decisions under risk and risk aversion.
 However, the study does not include the regulator's decision on the carbon price regime.
 To the best of our knowledge, Chiappinelli and Neuhoff (2020) provide the only study that explicitly analyses CCfDs in the context of multiple carbon pricing regimes.
 The authors model firms which face an irreversible investment decision and behave strategically, which influences the regulator's decision on the carbon price.
 In this setup, higher investments in abatement technologies lead to lower carbon prices so that firms strategically under-invest to induce higher carbon prices.
 Offering CCfDs can alleviate such a hold-up problem.
-In contrast to our research, the analysis does not include risk and risk aversion.
-Hence, the only purpose of a CCfD in their setup is to mitigate the hold-up problem.
-We contribute to the literature by explicitly comparing CCfDs and other carbon pricing regimes in the presence of risk and risk aversion when competitive firms face irreversible investment decisions.
+We build on the model developed in Chiappinelli and Neuhoff (2020) but change the focus of analysis.
+We analyse a setup with a large number of small firms in a competitive market.
+Chiappinelli and Neuhoff (2020) show how CCfDs can alleviate the hold-up problem that results from regulation and, hence, mitigate regulatory risk.
+In contrast, we focus on the impact of CCfD in an environment of risks that are outside the control of regulator and firms, i.e., damage and variable cost risk.
+We also present the first paper in this literature stream to point out that CCfDs can cause a lock-in in technologies that are expost not socially optimal.